Here are a few of the interesting talks from Gnomedex:

 There is a genuine debate in Singapore on the nature of creativity, in particular whether entrepreneurs are born or bred.
 This reflects the mentality of government agencies believing perhaps naively that creativity and innovation can be stimulated by grants or other incentives.
 Here's one quote from a recent lecture by our Minister Mentor Lee Kwan Yew (referring to an innovator he has known):

 "Do we need more of him?
 Yes, I think we do.
 Will we have more of him?
-Yes, I
+Yes, IHe's certainly right about the formative role of the education system.
+As Guy Kawasaki pointed out on a visit to Singapore:

 think we can.
 How?
 We change our mindsets, we change our educational approach,